Rudy Coronado was working on his truck outside his home near Carson, California, on May 20, 2014, when his mother-in-law started screaming.

-In 2016, Carol was sentenced to three life prison terms without parole for the murder of her three daughters.
+In 2016, Carol was sentenced to three life prison terms without parol for the murder of her three daughters.
 A state appellate court upheld the conviction in February.

 Crimes like Coronado’s are rare, but not singular.
 A recent Brown University study calculated an average of about 200 cases of maternal filicide—a mother murdering her own child—in the US, per year from 1976 to 2007.
 Last year, an Indiana mother was sentenced to 130 years in prison for smothering her two children, ages six and seven, to death with her hands.
 And in March, Sarah and Jennifer Hart drove their SUV off a cliff in California, killing themselves and their six adopted children, shortly after Child Protective Services visited their home, contacted by a neighbor when one of the children began regularly asking for food, which he said his mothers denied him as punishment.

 Such cases provoke intense public reaction; we view them as violations of not only justice, but nature itself.
 “We think of a mother’s love for her child as something that is sacred, that no matter what danger comes toward a child from the outside world, the mother would protect the child,” says Michelle Oberman, a professor at Santa Clara University School of Law and co-author of the book When Mothers Kill.
 Maternal filicide “shocks us at a core level.
 The mother has betrayed her role as a mother.”
 But it may be that our understanding of this role needs re-examining.
 The circumstances surrounding these tragedies suggest that our contemporary views of motherhood are distorted—and, in turn, dangerous.